Yard waste collection is every Wednesday.

 - Place at the curb by 6:00 am on Wednesdays for collection.
 Materials shall not be placed at the curb prior to 6:00 pm the night before collection.

 - Yard Trimming Collection: Grass clippings, leaves, garden waste (no dirt or gravel), and small branches.

-- Place yard trimmings at the curb the night before your collection day.
+- Place yard trimmings at the curb on Tuesday night.

 - Place your leaves, grass clippings and other loose yard trimmings in marked, brown PAPER leaf bags, open refuse containers or cardboard boxes.